tomxp411/RunCPM/readme.md

 The disk A.ZIP contains an example script called LUAINFO.LUA, with the same functionality of INFO.COM, which provides information about RunCPM.

 Caveat: Lua scripts must have a comment (--) on their last line, to prevent issues with the CP/M ^Z end-of-file character when the scripts are created with CP/M text editors.
 The comment on the last line comments out the CP/M EOF (^Z) character and prevents Lua interpreter errors.

+## Serial console support

+On desktop systems, you can use a serial port as the console for RunCPM.
+This can be a physical serial port or a virtual port.
+This is currently only available on Windows hosts.

+To enable serial console support, edit global.h and un-comment `#define PC_SERIAL`.
+Edit the port name and baud rate to match.

+To connect using another terminal program on the same PC, use a virtual null modem, like Com0Com.
+You can also use TcpSer to act as a terminal server for network connections.
+Make sure to append Append [auto answer, no messages, quiet mode] to the command line to prevent RING and CONNECT messages from causing problems with your applications.

 ## Limitations / Misbehaviors